miyagawa/yelp-bookmarks-vcards/README.md

 ## Requirements

-Perl (5.8.1 or over recommended) and required CPAN modules: Any::Moose, Mouse (or Moose), MouseX::Getopt, JSON, LWP, URI and Text::vCard.
+Perl (5.8.1 or over recommended) and required CPAN modules: Any::Moose, Mouse (or Moose), JSON, LWP, URI and Text::vCard.

 ## How to run it

-`./yelp-bookmarks-vcards.pl --yelp_userid=YOUR-YELP-USERID`
+`./yelp-bookmarks-vcards.pl YOUR-YELP-USERID`

 You can find your Yelp user id by going to your Yelp bookmarks and see it in the URL `/user_details_bookmarks?userid=XXXXX`.
 For example my userid is `FikttuWnTGR1l09gokcwtw`.